Today on The Morning Thing, Marcy shared a list of 7 things to tell God every morning.

 To see what the Bible says about joy, click HERE!

-These are just a few!
-To see the entire list, click HERE!
+To see the full list, click HERE!